 We also recommend verifying a prospective tenant’s income prior to signing a lease.
 You can do this by requesting a paystub, W-2, or offer letter.
 This will help ensure the applicant is able to pay rent on time and in full per the terms of the lease.

-Once you have this information from the applicant, you can proceed to contact their references and complete any credit and background checks, and rule out potential rental scams.
+Once you have this information from the applicant, you can proceed to contact their references, complete any credit and background checks, and rule out potential rental scams.

 Credit and Background Checks